Owl-Boy/Notes/content/Notes/Aperiodic Monoids recognize all FO Definable Languages.md

 For this implication, one can use [[Ehrenfeucht-Fraïssé Game]] over words.

-The idea is similar to the game [[Even is not FO-definable]], where if a word is long enough, first order formulas cannot differentiate between $N$ and $N+1$ which directly gives us that the language is aperiodic.
+The idea is similar to the game [[Even is not FO-definable for Linear Orders]], where if a word is long enough, first order formulas cannot differentiate between $N$ and $N+1$ which directly gives us that the language is aperiodic.

 ---
 # References